NaeuralEdgeProtocol/edge_node/README.md

 ## Running the Edge Node

+> Note on requirements: the minimal hardware requirements to run a Ratio1 Edge Node are a 64-bit CPU, 6GB of RAM, 2 cores (vCores just fine) and 10GB of storage.
+The Edge Node is compatible with Linux, Windows, and macOS operating systems.
+Make sure you have Docker installed on your machine before proceeding so for Windows and Mac probably you will need to install Docker Desktop.

 Deploying a Ratio1 Edge Node within a development network is straightforward.
 Execute the following Docker command to launch the node making sure you mount a persistent volume to the container to preserve the node data between restarts:

 ```bash